MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 We generate the test file under the unified namespace that the Cluster Shared Volume (CSV) provides (C:\ClusteredStorage) in order to utilize the entire pool of drives.

 >[!NOTE]
-> The current environment does NOT have Hyper-V or a nested virtualization structure.
+> The current environment does *not* have Hyper-V or a nested virtualization structure.

 As you’ll see, it is entirely possible to independently hit either the IOPS or bandwidth ceiling at the VM or disk limit.
 And so, it is important to understand your VM size and drive type as both have a maximum IOPS limit and a bandwidth ceiling.
 Having this knowledge will help you locate bottlenecks and understand your performance results.
 You can refer to the two links below to discover what size may be appropriate for your workload.